dreamcatcher-tech/network/Inbox/2023-03-10 1545 Crisp updates cause GUI tearing.md

 Appears to be slow to get initial bake, since server is streaming down in not breadth first ?

+## Speed ups
+Present a last fully walked pulse, or first walked pulse, so we can use hamt diffs on it ?

+## Problems
+Server side takes too long
+Server side order is different to client side

 ## Caching based on hamt blocks
 Treat each block like a Map, then be able to do rapid diffing.
 So if have two hamts, with no cache, can get the diff by walking last and building up a map for each block.
 If the block appears in prior, then we stop the walk, but whilst it is different, keep walking.
 Unsure what advantage this gives ?